Arifin Bey: Activities

 In 1984, he received a commendation from the Japanese Ministry for Foreign Affairs for ‘Meritorious Services in Culture and Information’.
 In the same year he resigned from Tsukuba University in 1984, planning to use his unique knowledge and experience of Japan to develop Japanese Studies at tertiary institutions in Indonesia.
 First he spent a year the Bung Hatta University in Padang.
 While there, the Japanese Ambassador came to Padang to confer on him the Japanese Foreign Ministry’s award ‘for distinguished service in the field of public information and cultural understanding’.
 In 1985, he moved to the Universitas Nasional Jakarta, to found The Japan Research Centre, which he directed until 1987.
 But somehow things do not work out as hoped.
 Japan called again, and he was appointed visiting professor at Kanda University of International Studies in Chiba, where he taught until 1995.
 In 1991, he was presented the Japanese Imperial Medal of The Order of Sacred Treasure, Gold Rays and Neck Ribbon.
 This was an award from the Emperor, rarely awarded to foreigners.

-Part of the citation is as follows:

-… during your more than twenty years’ stay in Japan, you have shown a deep understanding of this country and its people …As an international political scientist who understands our culture and our way of thinking, you are uniquely positioned among Indonesian intellectuals. …You have served as a kind of moral compass for Japanese diplomacy towards Asia, and for Japanese comprehension of fellow Asian peoples.
-You have contributed to the promotion of mutual understanding between Japan and Indonesia and to the spread of international political studies in Japan.
+The citation noted that during his twenty-year stay in Japan, the political scientist studied the country's culture and social views.
+He served as an advisor for Japanese diplomacy and worked to improve the relationship between Japan and Indonesia.
+His work also supported the growth of international political studies in Japan.

 At the age of 70, in 1995, he decided to return home, to Indonesia.
 But by way of a detour was appointed for a three-year term to a position as visiting professor at the University of Malaya, teaching the History of Japanese Thought and the Making of Modern Japan.
 Only in 1998 did he make his home again in Jakarta.
 There he devoted his energies to a different level of the educational spectrum.
 With his daughter Mulyati Bey, he established an Islamic kindergarten, Taman Kanak-Kanak Islam Arif Mulya in the Jakarta suburb of Bukit Modern.
 It is an institution that is highly regarded, and continues to thrive.
 In the year 2000, on his 75th birthday, he added the final touch to his career by performing the Hajj with his daughter.